fluidself/dunlin/README.md

 # DECK

-DECK is a notebook for crypto natives who want to capture, organize, and share complex information.
-Individuals can compile their ideas, thoughts, and notes in an interconnected context and make connections between them.
-DAOs and other communities can manage projects and create knowledge bases, FAQs, and guides.
-Access to notebooks can be granted using tokens, NFTs, and blockchain identity as keys.
+DECK is an open-source notebook and knowledge graph that helps individuals, DAOs, and other communities capture, organize, make sense of, and share complex information.
+All notes are encrypted and can only by decrypted by the intended audience.

-## Motivation
+Individuals can use DECK to take notes, journal, and compile their ideas, thoughts, and research in an interconnected context.

-The problem is a sense of information overload which pervades everything we do online.
-It's hard to keep up and separating signal from noise is tricky.
-Without a good note-taking system, we are prone to miss key information, forget lessons, and fail to see the big picture.
-Private coordination and sense-making in groups that are dynamically changing—such as members of a DAO or holders of a given NFT—is difficult, and the typical tools leave something to be desired.
+DAOs and other communities can carry out collaborative research, manage projects, and create knowledge bases, FAQs, and guides.
+Access to workspaces can be granted using tokens, NFTs, and blockchain identity as keys.

 ## Features